russ-mckay/russ-analogue-read/README.md

-This Python script has been developed from source found on the internet Author web-site : https://medium.com/@nayak.abhijeet1/ Title           : analogue-gauge-reader-using-computer-vision-62fbd6ec84cc There are a number of library files required which can be loaded with pip install
+This Python script has been developed from source found on the internet.

+Author web-site : https://medium.com/@nayak.abhijeet1/
+Title           : analogue-gauge-reader-using-computer-vision-62fbd6ec84cc
+There are a number of library files required which can be loaded with pip install